Skip to main content

 Men who discontinue TRT or are actively trying to conceive require a specific protocol to restore natural hormone production.
 This typically includes Gonadorelin to stimulate the pituitary, alongside selective estrogen receptor modulators (SERMs) like Tamoxifen and Clomid, which help stimulate LH and FSH release.
 Anastrozole may be optionally included to manage estrogen levels during this transition.

 During this phase, metabolic resilience is vital.
 The body is working to re-establish its own hormonal rhythm.
-Nutritional strategies that support liver detoxification, reduce inflammation, and provide ample amino acids for are crucial.
+Nutritional strategies that support liver detoxification, reduce inflammation, and provide ample amino acids for protein synthesis are crucial.
 A diet high in processed foods or inflammatory fats can hinder the recovery of the hypothalamic-pituitary-gonadal (HPG) axis, prolonging the period of hormonal imbalance and potentially leading to persistent metabolic challenges.

 Optimal dietary support is not merely supplementary; it is foundational for the efficacy of peptide and hormone therapies.